cryptowerk/docs.cryptowerk.com/content/tutorials/1-curl-helpers.md

 | tee /tmp/verify.$$.json \
 | jq
 ```
+A more detailed description on this step can be found in the tutorial ["Retrieve Seal - using Verify Call"](https://docs.cryptowerk.com/tutorials/6-retrieve-seal).

-Verify a Hash matches the Seal
+3. Verify a hash with matching Seal
 ```
 curl -sS --header "X-ApiKey: $apiKey $apiCred" \
 --data "provideInstructions=true&verifyDocHashes=1111111111111111111111111111111111111111111111111111111111111111&seals=$(urlEncode "$(jq --raw-output </tmp/verify.$$.json '.documents[0].seals[0]'${jqStamp})")" \
 $server/API/v6/verify \
 | jq
 ```
+A tutorial on how to verify data with the Crytpowerk Seal can be read in ["Verify - with Seal"](https://docs.cryptowerk.com/tutorials/4-verify-with-Seal).